 Let’s take a look at a real Flame Graph from Opsian:

-This Flame Graph is from data gathered from one of our frontend Collector instances that gathers profiling data sent from agents and then writes it out to the rest of our system.
+This Flame Graph is from data gathered from one of our frontend Collector instances that gathers profiling data sent from agents and then fans it out to the rest of our system.

 Another real example is from part of our system used for rolling up samples in to aggregations.